trezum/EventStoreBank/README.md

 * Implement a wait function to reduce eventual concistensy problems as [suggestet by Greg Young](https://youtu.be/FKFu78ZEIi8?t=1771).
 * Clean up redundant code forinstance in the EventHandlers class.
 * Implement Transactions to other accounts.
-* Implement showing account history by displaying events from EventStoreDB.
-* Look into supplying CancelationTokens with di.
+* Look into supplying CancelationTokens with DI.
 * Clean up DI to use it more often, close to every time an object is created.
+* Use DTOs instead of db models for data transfer. :)
+* Unit tests.

 This diagram shows a possible future state of the project:

 ![EventStoreBank](/Diagrams/EventStoreBankWithAPI.svg)

 ## How to run